Lionsberg/lionsberg-wiki/Lionsberg Participation Agreement (v0.1).md

 ## The Lionsberg System of Values

-Lionsberg invites and supports the Participation of Citizens of Earth who resonate with the Spirit of Truth and Love, and who commit to honor and uphold the [[The Lionsberg System of Values]].
+Lionsberg invites and supports the Participation of citizens who resonate with the Spirit of Truth and Love, and who commit to honor and uphold the [[The Lionsberg System of Values]].

 ## Levels of Participation

 Participation in Lionsberg is delineated by [[Levels of Participation]].

-This agreement is for those progressing from observing or supporting from afar, to active participation in the Lionsberg Community.
+This agreement is for those progressing from observing or supporting, to active participation in the Lionsberg Community.

 The purpose of Participating is to explore the potential for more meaningful participation, responsibility, and stewardship in the system as a member or citizen.